Leoneldev532/smad-front-end/README.md

 - **Pre-built Templates**: Choose from available templates to quickly generate waitlist forms.
 - **Customization**: Customize forms using the built-in editor to match your branding and requirements.
 - **Data Export**: Export collected email data in CSV format for further analysis.
-- **Email Integration**: Seamlessly share data with emailing services like Resend.
 - **API Access**: REST API for developers to integrate Smad programmatically into custom projects.
 - **Free Plan**: Create unlimited mailing lists and waitlists at no cost, with access to all basic features.